Community Justice

 telephone: 01595 743888

-The Shetland Community Justice Plan 2020-22 identifies a shared vision and priorities to work towards to reduce offending and reoffending, and to improve outcomes for those affected by the justice system.
+The Shetland Community Justice Plan 2023-28 identifies a shared vision and priorities to work towards reducing offending and reoffending, and to improve outcomes for those affected by the justice system, maximising their life opporutnities for the benefit of all our people.
 Please check back for plans detailing arrangements to be introduced or developed to deliver these outcomes and achieve the best possible outcomes for our communities.

 Shetland Community Justice Plan 2020-22